xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_convert_model_tf_specific_Convert_WideAndDeep_Family_Models.rst

 The model contains operations unsupported by the OpenVINO toolkit such as ``IteratorGetNext`` and ``LookupTableFindV2``, so the Model Optimizer must prune these nodes.
 The pruning is specified through ``--input`` option.
 The prunings for ``IteratorGetNext:\*`` nodes correspond to numeric features.
 The pruning for each categorical feature consists of three prunings for the following nodes: ``\*/to_sparse_input/indices:0``, ``\*/hash_table_Lookup/LookupTableFindV2:0``, and ``\*/to_sparse_input/dense_shape:0``.

-The above command line generates IR for a batch of two objects, with total number of actual categorical feature values equal to 10 and maximum size of sparse categorical feature for one object equal to 50.
+The above command line generates an OpenVINO model for a batch of two objects, with the total number of actual categorical feature values equal to 10 and maximum size of a sparse categorical feature for one object equal to 50.